project-sunbird/project-sunbird.github.io/pages/features-documentation/coursetraining.md

     <th>Screen</th>
   </tr>
   <tr>
-    <th>1.On clicking Course Unit from the drop-down, the metadata appear for course unit is<br>displayed on the right,<br>2.Click update to edit the metadata,<br>3.Click update to save the edited metadata</th>
+    <th>1.On clicking Course Unit from the drop-down, the metadata appear for course unit is displayed on the right <br>2.Click update to edit the metadata <br>3.Click update to save the edited metadata</th>
     <th>image</th>
   </tr>
 </table>